TheYarin/minimal-typed-event-emitter/README.md

 type Events = {
   "event-with-no-parameters": [];
-  "event-with-one-parameter": [param1: string]; // You can use any parameter name "event-with-two-parameters-one-optional": [param1: number, param2?: { inner: string }];
+  "event-with-one-parameter": [param1: string]; // You can use any parameter name you wish "event-with-two-parameters-one-optional": [param1: number, param2?: { inner: string }];
 };